GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Melee Weapons.md

 An exotic weapon used by a handful of specialized practitioners.
 Bonuses to beats and parries made by or against the weapon are reduced to +1.
 For each time the weapon has been wound since another action has been taken, the range of this weapon is increased by 1 foot out to a total range of 2 yards.
 Inflicts attacks like a thrown weapon.
 Can be treated as 2 yards of chain with a strength of 200 for other purposes.

-**Xyston**, $180, 4 lb.
+**Xyston**, $210, 7 lb.
 Spear
 An extremely long reaching spear which is typically used as a lance on horseback.
-Range increased to 4 yards.
+Range increased to 4 yards (the pnalty to attacks now extending to those made within 2 yards).
 The xyston has a 90% chance to break instead of 60%.